vinisketch/VSToolkit/README.md

 * Objects oriented toolkit
 * Framework driven by a component approach
+* Works on mobile devices

   * Small memory footprint and memory deallocation
-* Performance
+  * Performance (JS and Rendering)

 The IDE [ViniSketch Designer (VSD)](http://www.vinisketch.fr/mainSite/en/product.html) is based on this toolkit for creating application.